 Cover Level

 Basic working holiday policies cover medical expenses and repatriation.
 Comprehensive policies add higher limits, trip cancellation, luggage cover, personal liability, and adventure activities.
-The right level depends on your destination, work type, and risk tolerance.
+The right level depends on your destination, work type, and how much risk you are comfortable carrying.

-From London pubs to Canadian ski resorts - here are the working holiday destinations most popular with New Zealanders.
+From London pubs to Canadian ski resorts and Japanese cities - here are the working holiday destinations most popular with Australians.

 United Kingdom

-The UK remains the number one working holiday destination for Kiwis.
-The Youth Mobility Visa allows NZ citizens aged 18-30 to live and work in the UK for up to 2 years.
+The UK remains the number one working holiday destination for Australians.
+The Youth Mobility Scheme (Tier 5) allows Australians aged 18 to 30 to live and work in the UK for up to 2 years.

-• NHS provides free emergency hospital treatment but GP access requires registration (which can take weeks)
+• NHS provides free emergency hospital treatment but GP registration can take weeks after arrival

-• Dental treatment under the NHS has limited availability - many Kiwis use private dentists
+• Dental treatment through the NHS has limited availability, and many Australians use private dentists

-• Hospitality, office temping, and retail are the most common jobs for Kiwi WHV holders
+• Hospitality, office temping, and retail are the most common jobs for Australian WHV holders in the UK

 • Easy access to Europe for weekend trips - ensure your insurance covers multi-country travel